Scaling FME Server Dynamically on Microsoft Azure

 7. You can then define your schedule.

-In this example below, the scheduler will scale the number of FME Engine VMs from 1 to 5 Monday - Friday, during a two hour period in the afternoon.
-Since each instance has 2 FME Engines installed the capacity will increase from 2 FME Engines to 10 FME Engines.
-Since the FME Engines are pre-configured, they will connect to the Default queue automatically and start taking jobs.
+In the example below, the scheduler will scale the number of FME Engine VMs from 1 to 5, Monday through Friday, during a two-hour period in the afternoon.
+Since each instance has two FME Engines installed, the capacity will increase from two FME Engines to ten FME Engines.
+Since the FME Engines are pre-configured, they will automatically connect to the Default queue and begin processing jobs.

 Scaling based on Azure Metrics

 Scaling based upon a schedule can work for specific workflows where the workloads are predictable.
-However, when the load is not predictable, scaling up and down based upon a metric is often the best fit.
+However, when the load is unpredictable, scaling up and down based on a metric is often the best approach.

 On Azure, you can trigger a scale event based on over 35 metrics.
-Metrics can be broadly broken down into three categories: CPU, Memory, Disk and Network.
+Metrics can be broadly categorized into four main areas: CPU, Memory, Disk, and Network.
 What you base your scale on really depends on your specific workflows and what the bottleneck is.
-CPU is often the bottleneck so let’s scale based upon Percentage CPU.
+CPU is often the bottleneck, so let’s scale based on the Percentage CPU.

 1. Select the fmeserver-engine Virtual Machine scale set.